VladimirMarkelov/pwatch/README.md

           ++    --
 ```

 Note: the graph in the example is drawn in the best quality mode.
-See more about [quality modes here](#graph-quality)
+See more about [quality modes here](#graph-quality).

 Top and bottom values are the graph display range.
 The values are always exact, so it this example, the top of the
 graph is exactly `226 MiB` and the bottom line is `225 MiB`.
 Please note that for CPU the bottom values is missing.